About This Clinic

 At UT Health Austin, we take a multidisciplinary approach to your care.
-This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place, often during the same appointment, to avoid having to schedule multiple appointments with providers at locations all over the city.
-The Infectious Disease Clinic care team includes infectious disease specialists, social workers, dietitians, and more, who work together to help you get back to the things in your life that matter most to you.
+This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to schedule multiple appointments with providers at locations all over the city.
+The Infectious Disease Clinic care team includes infectious disease specialists, dietitians, social workers, and more who work together to help you get back to the things in your life that matter most to you.

-We collaborate with our colleagues at The University of Texas at Austin and the Dell Medical School to utilize the latest research and treatment techniques, allowing us to provide comprehensive consultations on a wide range of infectious diseases.
-We provide comprehensive care for HIV positive patients, closely monitor patients discharged on home intravenous antibiotic therapy, and offer continuity of care for patients seen by the inpatient consultative service.
-Imaging and lab testing are also available on-site if needed.
+We collaborate with our colleagues at the Dell Medical School and The University of Texas at Austin to utilize the latest research, diagnostic, and treatment techniques, allowing us to provide comprehensive consultations on a wide range of infectious diseases.
+We provide comprehensive care for HIV-positive patients, closely monitor patients discharged on home intravenous antibiotic therapy, and offer continuity of care for patients seen by the inpatient consultative service.
+Advanced imaging and lab testing are also available on-site if needed.